 - mucus discharge

 - inflamed eyelids (blepharitis)

-In many cases, herpes infects only one eye.
+In many cases, herpes affects only one eye.

 Eye herpes vs. conjunctivitis

-You may mistake eye herpes for conjunctivitis, which is known commonly as pink eye.
-Both conditions may be caused by a virus, though conjunctivitis can also be caused by bacteria, allergies, or chemicals.
+You may mistake eye herpes for conjunctivitis, which is known more commonly as pink eye.
+Both conditions may be caused by a virus, though conjunctivitis can also be caused by:

 - cornea (the clear dome on the front of your eye)